ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/BLE.md

 Arm Mbed BLE, also called `BLE_API`, is the Bluetooth Low Energy software solution for Mbed.
 Many Mbed [targets and components](https://os.mbed.com/platforms/?mbed-enabled=15&connectivity=3) support Mbed BLE.
 Developers can use it to create new BLE enabled applications.

 Mbed’s `BLE_API` interfaces with the BLE controller on the platform.
 It hides the BLE stack’s complexity behind C++ abstractions and is compatible with all BLE-enabled Mbed platforms.
 The Mbed OS `BLE_API` automatically configuring the clocks, timers and other hardware peripherals to work at their lowest power consumption.
-To do this, yield to the `BLE_API` `waitForEvent()` function whenever the system needs to idle.
-For more information about `waitForEvent()`, please see our [event-driven programming section](/docs/development/tutorials/the-eventqueue-api.html).

 #### `BLE_API`, bridges and stacks